ShariqueMemon11/Python-Basics/README.md

 # Python-Basics
-# Try to improve my basics by making different projects
+# Trying to improve my basics by making different projects